Volume 3 (2007)

 hierarchy.

-More precisely, we show that given an instance of
+More precisely, we show that given an instance of \gapthreesat in

-at most B times (for some absolute constant B), it is
+which every variable occurs at most \Bsat times (for some absolute

-Π2-hard to distinguish between the following two
+constant \Bsat), it is \Pi_2-hard to distinguish between the

-that satisfies all the clauses, and NO instances in which there
+existential variables that satisfies all the clauses, and

-exists an assignment to the universal variables such that any assignment
+\NO instances in which there exists an assignment to the universal

-the clauses.
-We also generalize this result to any level of the
+generalize this result to any level of the polynomial-time